Starting Invisalign:

 Adapting to Clear Aligners

 Most people say that they can feel the aligners, especially during the first couple of days, push against the teeth.
-As you continue to wear your aligners every day you’ll begin to notice the feeling less and less.
+As you continue to wear your aligners every day, you’ll begin to notice the feeling less and less.
 When you first put in your very first aligner, you will probably notice more saliva than usual and slight changes in your speech.
-The best way to get rid of this is not to take out the tray, but to practice talking with the tray in.
+The best way to get used to this is to practice talking with the tray in.
 You will get used to it very quickly.

 Most people will not notice your aligners.
 One of the biggest complaints that those who use Invisalign have is that they feel like everyone will notice they are wearing the trays.
 It’s just not true, and considering the alternative (metal braces), these aligners are far less visible.